Back to Alaska

 What This Bill Does

-• Requires the board to create a list of free educational resources about civics and comparative government on their website.
+• Requires the state board of education to create and update a list of free online resources for teaching civics and comparative government.

 Who It Names or Affects